 Pete Rose Baseball Cards

-He was soon recognized as an excellent hitter, and he joined the Reds.
+Pete Rose was quickly identified as an exceptional hitter, from the very first day he played a Major League game.
 After winning the Rookie of the Year for the National League, Rose went on to lead the NL in 1968 and 1969 in hitting.

 Scandal struck in 1989 when Rose was accused of gambling on baseball.
 Rose and many associates were interviewed by the Commissioner of Major League Baseball.
 The Dowd Report alleged that Rose bet on 52 Reds games in 1987.
 The report held that Rose most likely never bet against his own team.
 Rose vehemently denied all allegations.